Firefox Vs Brave: Which is the better browser for you in 2024

 Firefox vs Brave RAM usage

-As I tested both the both with no extra addons and same website opened in both the browser and here is the result.
+I tested both with no extra addons and the same website opened in both the browsers and here is the result.

 Firefox Vs Brave